 Check out our recommendations for the best 4k projectors, the best projectors for home, and the best short-throw projectors.
 If you'd prefer to shop for a cheaper product, look up the best projectors under $1,000 instead.

 The Hisense PX3-PRO is better than the AWOL Vision LTV-3000 Pro.
 The Hisense is a bit brighter, with better contrast, and even has a wider color gamut, especially in the Rec.
 709 color space.
-The Hisense is also much more accurate out of the box, and is easier to calibrate than the AWOL Vision.
+The Hisense is also much more accurate out of the box and is easier to calibrate than the AWOL Vision.
 It even has more gaming features than the AWOL Vision, as it's capable of gaming at 1080p @ 240Hz or 4k @ 120Hz, while the AWOL Vision is limited to 4k @ 60Hz or 1080p @ 120Hz.

 The NexiGo Aurora Pro is better than the AWOL Vision LTV-3000 Pro.
-The NexiGo has much better contrast, and has wider color gamut in the Rec.
+The NexiGo has better contrast, and has wider color gamut in the Rec.
 709 color space, although the AWOL Vision performs better in the Rec.
 2020 space, but these colors are terrible inaccurate without calibration.
 The NexiGo isn't terribly accurate out of the box either, but it's still far better than the AWOL Vision, giving it the edge.

 Throw Calculator